 GROUNDING CONDUCTOR, EQUIPMENT.
-The conductor used to connect the noncurrent-carrying metal parts of equipment, raceways and other enclosures to the system grounded conductor, the grounding electrode conductor or both, at the service, at each building or structure where supplied from a common service, or at the source of a separately derived system.
+The conductor used to connect the noncurrent-carrying metal parts of equipment, raceways and other enclosures to the system grounded conductor, the grounding electrode conductor or both, at the service equipment, or at the source of a separately derived system.